TheCurle/MCForge.github/Team.md

 `<filler>` Illy was born 10,000 years ago before the age of modern man.
 Born on the tallest mountain on the highest peak when the sun was at it's highest.
 An oracle came forth and said "This child shall be a forge contributor" to which the the child's parents asked "The fuck is forge?
 Reginald are you drunk?
 You have to lay off the hooch man" to which Reginald replied "I don't need to lay off you lay off!" but little did they know that Reginald was right and Illy spent the next 10 millennia honing their skills to lurk in the forge discord `</filler>`

+### coehlrich

+coehlrich's first introduction to the team was when AshersLab (one of our main moderators) joined a server that coehlrich had been helping with; he ended up hanging around the Forge communities more, and eventually submitted a high quality feature called Client Commands.

+This sudden contribution was noticed, and coehlrich was involved with our update process very soon after, his work leading him to create an automated Github Actions workflow for updating the MCPConfig toolchain underlying Forge to a new version of the game very quickly.

+This Github Actions workflow got coehlrich onto the toolchain team, where he now helps out with all infrastructure and updating work.

+### SizableShrimp

+Shrimp started contributing fixes to our toolchain; first solving a couple of issues we were having with ForgeGradle.
+FG is a notoriously confusing codebase for new developers, so he was very quickly brought into the team in a more permanent capacity to help out.

+He submitted a formal application to join the triage team, citing his existing work and interest in the supporting projects as the primary reason for wanting to contribute further.

+Today, he's one of the most valuable developers working on the toolchain, and helping update Forge every release cycle.

 ## Discord Users